 This experiment investigates the headaches astronauts experience through regular questionnaires.
-Alexander will fill in a questionnaire regularly to study the number of headaches he has on the Station.
+Alexander filled in a questionnaire regularly to study the number of headaches he had on the Station.
 The researchers are looking to understand the causes.
 Are they linked to the fluid movement to the head in microgravity?
 Is there a link between headaches on the ground and in space?

 ESA astronaut André Kuipers was the first test subject on the PromISSe mission in 2012, while ESA astronaut Luca Parmitano and other colleagues continued collecting data on their headaches.
 The headaches are classified and analysed according to the International Classification of Headache Disorders.